-The course fee paid is fully refundable if the EST Provider cancels the EST Course or finds the Participant unsuitable to commence the EST Course.
+The course fee paid is fully refundable if the EST Provider cancels the EST Course or finds the EST Course is not suitable for the Participant.
 The TtW Provider should ascertain from the EST Provider whether there are other circumstances in which any proportion of the fee paid will be refundable if the Participant does not attend.